Zodiac Clothing Company Ltd.

-Zodiac Clothing Company Ltd. (ZCCL) is a manufacturer of men's clothing that owns the Zodiac, Zod! and z3 brands.
+Zodiac Clothing Company Ltd. (ZCCL) is an Indian clothing company that manufactures men's apparel and accessories.
+It brands includes Zodiac, Zod! and z3 brands.
 The company produces men's apparel and accessories for Indian and international markets.
 It was started with the name of ‘House of Zodiac’ by M. Y. Noorani in 1954 as a necktie manufacturer.
 ZCCL was incorporated as a private limited company in 1984.
 It became a deemed public limited company in December 1993 and went public in January 1994.

 As of 2018, Zodiac Clothing Company Ltd. has been following a company-owned model for its retail chain of 121 stores, with more than 2,100 direct on-roll employees and 1,500 independent retailers.